Asset Management

 Navigate to Assets in the sidebar and click Add Asset.
 Fill in the following:

-- 1 Asset name (required).
-A descriptive name for the item, such as "Marketing MacBook Pro" or "Reception Desk Phone".
+2. 2 Asset name (required).
+A descriptive name, such as "Marketing MacBook Pro" or "Reception Desk Phone".
+This is what shows up in search results and ticket links.

 Asset statuses